You’re now viewing the Blood Donor website. Visit:

-- If you are a social media user you can help spread the word on the importance of blood donation by following us on Facebook and Twitter or by posting an update to your profile.
+- Following us on Facebook and Twitter or by posting an update to your profile.

 - And, don’t forget that if for some reason you can’t give blood temporarily, come back and see us again as you may be able to donate next time.

 Anyone who works at an abattoir (including administrative staff) is eligible to donate blood, however only the plasma portion of your donation is able to be used.
 This restriction applies while working at an abattoir and for a period of twelve months after ceasing work at an abattoir.

 Please note that simply visiting an abattoir does not result in your donation being restricted.

 Yes, as long as the acupuncture was performed by a registered acupuncturist* or medical practitioner.

 *Registered Acupuncturist: As of November 2011 only Victoria has a registration program for acupuncturists.
 National registration is anticipated to be introduced in the near future.

 If the acupuncture was performed by another type of practitioner you need to confirm that sterile single-use needles were used (newly opened, appropriately disposed of after the procedure).